GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/08/index.md

 DevTools now display secure context, [Cross-Origin-Embedder-Policy (COEP) and Cross-Origin-Opener-Policy (COOP)][28] in the frame details.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/dKR9CacOdSXMaSnQMCoN.png", alt="Security and isolation information", width="800", height="499" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/dKR9CacOdSXMaSnQMCoN.png", alt="Security and isolation information", width="800", height="499" %}

 More security information will be added to the frame details view soon.